arthurcadore/capacita-ansible/README.md

 Once the container is up and running, you can access the container by ssh://127.0.0.1:2000 (2000/TCP port is the default SSH port as defined in the docker-compose.yml file)

+Note: When access the container by using SSH or docker interative shell, its important to execute the command `python3 /ansible/setup.py install` on your prompt, otherwise the library its not loaded to execute the playbooks

+**The recomendation for this application is to execute the playbooks using the bash script located at /app/startup.sh**

 ---
 ### Appling a playbook to the devices: